Free Second Opinions & Same-Day Emergencies

 A dental veneer is a durable and natural-looking dental appliance that corrects cosmetic dental issues, such as discoloration, small gaps, chipped teeth, or minor misalignments.
 These convenient dental appliances perfect a smile in no time with the ability to instantly lengthen, enlarge, and straighten teeth.

 Veneers are made from either porcelain or composite resin material.
-While porcelain veneers are typically more stain-resistant than resin veneers, the resin composite material requires less of the original tooth be removed to implant.
+While porcelain veneers are typically more stain-resistant than resin veneers, the resin composite material requires less of the original tooth to be removed for placement.
 Your Florida DMD will help you choose the material that is best for your lifestyle preferences and oral needs.
 Contact us today to schedule your consultation for dental veneers in Gainesville, FL.

 Porcelain Dental Veneers